AustinBoyuJiang/AustinBoyuJiang/README.md

   - [Austin Jiang](https://codeforces.com/profile/Austin_Jiang) on Codeforces
   - [AustinJiang](https://dmoj.ca/user/AustinJiang) on DMOJ
 - 🤖 VEX Robotics World Championship 2022 qualifier
-- 👾 The founder and leader of [WVSS Game Development Club](https://github.com/Game-Development-Club-WVSS)
-- 🤡 The founder and leader of the Computer Science Club in WVSS
-- 😶‍🌫️ The leader of the Math Club in WVSS
 - 🥸 Areas of Interest: artificial intelligence, metaverse, Brain interface
 - 👻 Fun fact: Anyone who tells you to take an IB program is a bad person